highcharts/highcharts/docs/chart-and-series-types/pictorial.md

 }
 ```

 The next step is to add an image.
-Use [paths.definition](https://api.highcharts.com/highcharts/series.pictorial.paths.definition) option for this purpose.
+Use the [paths.definition](https://api.highcharts.com/highcharts/series.pictorial.paths.definition) option for this purpose.
 The image should be provided as an SVG path and should be cropped to maintain the correct proportions.
-Take notice, that an image corresponds to one series, not one point.
+Take notice that an image corresponds to one series, not one point.

-As you can see in the following example, there is also used [series.stacking](https://api.highcharts.com/highcharts/series.pictorial.stacking).
-To imagine how Pictorial Series works, you can base it on a column series.
-If there is a multiple series, the columns are grouped next to each other, but when they are stacked, they form one column made up of these series.
-By analogy with this, you can imagine a column as an image, which is composed of several series, to create one shape.
+As you can see in the following example, [series.stacking](https://api.highcharts.com/highcharts/series.pictorial.stacking) is also used.
+To understand how the Pictorial series works, think of a column series.
+If there are multiple series, the columns are grouped next to each other, but when they are [stacked](https://api.highcharts.com/highcharts/series.column.stacking), they form one column made up of these series.
+By analogy with this, you can imagine a column as an image, which is composed of several series to create one shape.
 Depending on your requirements, it can be used with `percent` or `normal` stacking.

 ```js
   plotOptions: {